BlackWolfsDen/GvG-BG/README.md

 GvG-BG
 ======

-who made this .. i would like to know :D ty
+made by mathman. stored here for disection to learn how2 GvG in C++